-Maria Jose Arceo is a Spanish artist based permanently in London, who uses installation, sculpture, photography and film to explore close interactions between the human manipulation of the natural world and Nature’s response to these interferences.
+Permanently based in London, this Spanish artist uses installation, sculpture, photography, and film, to explore close interactions between human manipulation of the natural world and nature’s response to these interferences.

-From the early stages in her career, Maria's work has displayed strong links to her childhood fascination with both archeology and oceanography.
-Her passion for water led her to search for human footprints upon all sorts of water environments.
-In one of her first line of works (1992), she used salt crystals to highlight problems of man induced desertification and in particular, the then almost extinct Aral Sea in Central Asia, formerly one of the four world’s largest lakes.
+From the early stages of her career, Maria's work has shown strong links with both her childhood fascination for archaeology, oceanography and science.
+Her passion for water led her to seek human footprints on all kinds of aquatic environments.
+In one of her first body of works, she used salt crystals to highlight the problems of human-induced desertification and, in particular, the disappearance of the Aral Sea in Central Asia.

-Soon after leaving Camberwell College of Art and taking part in a group exhibition at London’s Royal Festival Hall, the artist suffered a traumatic spinal accident and had to undergo severe physiotherapy treatments to recover the full use of her legs.
-Her first solo exhibition titled ‘Circuitous’ maps her recovery process and took place at Robyn Denny’s London studio in (2007).
+In 1994, after participating in a group exhibition at the Royal Festival Hall in London, the artist suffered a traumatic spinal accident and had to undergo treatment of severe physical therapy to regain full use of her legs.
+Her first solo exhibition entitled 'Circuitous', that took place in the studio of artist Robyn Denny in London (2007), maps her recovery process.

-Beachcombing and mudlarking the Thames for links to past and future, has led her to a new found obsession with the long-term impacts of plastic debris entering both fluvial and marine environments.
-Her latest line of works is made with these discarded plastic objects collected from several locations on the Thames and various coast lines.
-Her sculptures stand as visual evidence to the long lasting properties of these discarded and often single- use- intended polymers.
+Beachcombing and mudlarking the Thames for links to past and future, has led her to a new found obsession with the long-term impacts of plastic debris entering both fluvial and marine environments. “…Most of my work is based on the systematical study of the various ways in which human footprints manifest into water environments.
+My passion for water, led me to seek all kind of human ‘footprints’ on aquatic environments.”
+Her latest line of work utilises discarded plastic objects collected from various locations in the Thames.
+Her sculptures with these plastics are virtual ‘Time capsules’ preserved and displayed as visual evidence of the long-term properties of these polymers.